julie-j-code/ng-neflix-clone/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

-## Memo

-to try to return front-end vue the closest way from the react project : npm install -D tailwindcss postcss autoprefixer

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.